Login to Complete an Application or to Access Judging Panel

 - supporting information listing significant CTE national policy accomplishments

 - any other appropriate accomplishments related to CTE

 Nominations may be submitted from any standing committee, task force, state association, national affiliate organization, educational institution member, region or division.

 Each year, nominations for the award are due by January 1.
 The Board of Directors approves the award recipient in January, and the award is presented in Washington, DC, during the National Policy Seminar.
-For more information, please contact Jarrod Nagurka at 703-683-9312.
+For more information, please contact Jori Houck at 703-683-9303.

-The Baird-English Advocate of the Year Award is presented annually by ACTE to an ACTE member who has worked to enhance career and technical education in federal policy through advocacy.
+The Baird-English Advocate of the Year Award can be presented annually by ACTE to an ACTE member who has worked to enhance career and technical education in federal policy through advocacy.